finos/FDC3/docs/api/ref/DesktopAgent.md

 getCurrentChannels() : Promise<Array<Channel>>;
 ```

 Returns an array of `Channel`s that the Desktop Agent has joined.
-Returns `null` if the app is not joined to any channels.
+Returns an empty array if the app is not joined to any channels.

 #### Examples